Isabek/BBox-Label-Tool/README.md

   - To delete all existing bounding boxes in the image, simply click 'ClearAll'.
 3. After finishing one image, click 'Next' to advance.
 Likewise, click 'Prev' to reverse.
 Or, input the index and click 'Go' to navigate to an arbitrary image.
   - The labeling result will be saved if and only if the 'Next' button is clicked.
+4. To save your labeled image click Save button.